 Yes.
 The Althorp Gift Shop is located in the Stables Courtyard and is fully accessible for wheelchair users.

-Our online Gift Shop carries a large range of products and can ship internationally.
+Our online Gift Shop carries a range of products and can ship internationally.
 Visit the Gift Shop here.

 An Althorp guidebook is available to purchase and makes for a lovely way to remember your visit.
 Our brochure is packed with facts and information and relates the history of Althorp House and the Spencer family.
 Purchase from our online gift shop, add to your ticket order, or take one home on the day of your visit from the Gift Shop in the Stables Courtyard.